marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Ah, I would have really loved to use a CSS sprite for this blog post.
 Using CSS sprites reduce server round trips.
 Unfortunately, that means I needed to write this post in HTML.
 Oh well.
 You can't always get what you want.
 And, therein lies the trade-off.
 Simple/minimal/markdown versus HTML/CSS/JS.
 Maybe prototyping sprites in CloudCannon is my next homework assignment?

 If you found this useful, please share it.
 [Or even buy me a cuppa joe](https://ko-fi.com/marklchaves#){: target="_blank"}.
 Hint hint ;-)

+**P.s.*** This articles was 100% written in *markdown* using the *Visual Studio Code* editor and originally pubslished on my prorotype CloudCannon site.
+No worrying about slow loading, heavily feature rich, or clunky *Gutenberg* site builder editors.
+Gone are the days of having at least three page builders installed just for one (WordPress) site:  Freedom at last!